Skip to main content

 The bill is named after Ryder, a carriage horse who collapsed on a Manhattan street in 2023 while pulling passengers in summer heat.
 The incident was widely filmed and shared on social media, reigniting a decades-long debate about animal welfare in New York City's tourism industry.

-Current status (April 2026): The bill was voted down 1-4 in committee in November 2025.
+Current status (May 2026): The bill was voted down 1-4 in committee in November 2025.
 It did not advance to a full council vote.
 However, supporters including Mayor Mamdani have indicated they will continue pursuing the legislation.
-Horse carriages continue to operate in Central Park as of 2026.
+A carriage collision in Central Park on May 18, 2026 that left a driver hospitalized renewed public pressure for a ban (details in the section below).
+No ban has passed — horse carriages continue to operate in Central Park as of May 2026.

 Why Was the Bill Proposed?